PatrykPru/Deriviativer/README.md

 # Derivative 3.0

-### To make a driffrent matematical function you need to create one of the inteligent pointer:
+### To make a driffrent matematical function you need to create one of the smart pointers:
 + To create a Math **Constant** with number inside brackets
 ```cpp
 std::make_shared <Const>(1);